-We are talking about digital marketing in this book because the rules of the new era have changed, and every traditional marketer must also learn the laws of the digital world - how to find, keep and talk to customers here.
+We are talking about digital marketing in this book because the rules of the new era have changed, and every traditional marketer must also learn the laws of the digital world – how to find, keep and talk to customers here.
 Why?
 Because just like in the traditional marketing world, finding a new customer in the digital world is very expensive, and the investments often do not pay off.

-The company that can better retain its customers and turn them into brand ambassadors in the digital world will win to avoid this endless and costly new customer recruitment.
+The company that can better retain its customers and turn them into brand ambassadors in the digital world will want to avoid this endless and costly new customer recruitment.

 WHAT ABOUT THE SOLUTION?